The genus 1 bridge number of satellite knots: Introduction

 For our proof, rather than analyzing a foliation of $Q$, we analyze the bridge surface.
 In fact, we make significant use of a technique called thin position, where the given bridge surface $H$ is decomposed into the union of thick and thin surfaces.
 This technique applies to higher genus bridge surfaces as well.
 The union of these thick surfaces $\mc{H}^+$ and thin surfaces $\mc{H}^-$ is a ``multiple bridge surface'' $\mc{H}$.
 These are generalizations of bridge surfaces and are a knot-theoretic version of Scharlemann and Thompson's \emph{generalized Heegaard surfaces}.
 We define them in Section \ref{bridge defs}.
 There is a partial order on these multiple bridge surfaces and the minimal elements in the partial order have very nice properties; in particular, in \cite{TT-Thin} we showed that the thin surfaces exhibit a prime decomposition for the pair $(M,T)$.
 In \cite{TT-Additive}, we used this to define new additive invariants for knots, links, and spatial graphs.
 In \cite{TT-Genus2Graphs}, we used it to study tunnel numbers of genus two spatial graphs and in \cite{Taylor-Equivariant}, Taylor used it to study equivariant Heegaard genus.

 As we discuss in Section \ref{sec:amalg}, a multiple bridge surface $\mc{H}$, when we ignore $T$, can be amalgamated to a Heegaard surface $H$ of genus $g$.
 We also call $g$ the \emph{net genus} of $\mc{H}$.
 In the case when $T$ is a knot and $g \in \{0,1\}$, the amalgamation can be done so that $H$ is a genus $g$ bridge surface for $M$.
-If $g \geq 2$, this may not be possible.
-If $g = 0$ and $\boundary M = \nil$, $M$ is necessarily $S^3$; when $g = 1$ and $\boundary M = \nil$, $M$ is necessarily $S^3$ or a lens space.
-This is one reason (but not the only one) why our \href{Main Theorem}{Main Theorem} concerns $\b_0$ and $\b_1$, rather than $\b_g$ for $g \geq 2$.